AriFordsham/GHCWiki/debugging.md

 - **Debugging a compiled program**.
 If the compiled program crashes or panics, then go to [Debugging/CompiledCode](debugging/compiled-code)

 - **Performance debugging**.

-If you are debugging performance-related issues in compiled code, try [Debugging/TickyTicky](debugging/ticky-ticky).
+  - [Debugging/TickyTicky](debugging/ticky-ticky): for debugging performance-related issues in compiled code.
+Typically for performance debugging of the Simplifier and Core-level optimisations.
+  - [Debugging/LowLevelProfiling](debugging/low-level-profiling): way to investigate low-level performance, typically for performance debugging of the code generator or RTS.

 - **Build failures**.
 If you're trying to debug a build failure, then you probably want to look at